 CHARMELLE GREEN was named Associate Athletics Director and Senior Woman Administrator at Penn State in 2011.
 Green has oversight of the following athletic programs: field hockey, women's golf, women's gymnastics, women's lacrosse, women's soccer, softball, men's and women's swimming & diving, women's tennis and women's volleyball.

-Green has served on numerous department and university-wide committees, including the search committee for current Penn State football coach Bill O'Brien, the University search committee for Vice President and General Counsel, the University Policy Review Committee, the University Employee Leadership Steering Committee, the University's Employee Education Initiative Team, the University Response Coordination Committee, and Faculty Senate's Intercollegiate Athletics Committee.
+Green has served on numerous department and university-wide committees, including the search committee for former Penn State football coach Bill O'Brien, the University search committee for Vice President and General Counsel, the University Policy Review Committee, the University Employee Leadership Steering Committee, the University's Employee Education Initiative Team, the University Response Coordination Committee, and Faculty Senate's Intercollegiate Athletics Committee.
 Green also serves as the University's Title IX Deputy Coordinator, and she is an Advisor for the Athletic Director's Leadership Institute.
 In addition, Green has served on various Conference committees.

 In her role as associate athletic director & senior woman administrator, Green is responsible for monitoring Title IX compliance for Intercollegiate Athletics, assisting senior staff in the day-to-day operations of the department as to ensure the operation is in line with the university's mission and Intercollegiate Athletics (ICA) strategic goals.
 She works closely with Faculty Senate's Intercollegiate Athletics Committee, which is responsible to the Senate for all intercollegiate athletic programs at the University as they relate to the University' academic and educational objectives.
 Green has also played an integral part in the development of the Faculty Partner Program.